 - in more advanced cases, clubbed (swollen) fingertips

-It can take 20 to 30 years before symptoms appear.
+It can take 20 to 30 years after being exposed to asbestos before symptoms appear.

-You should see a GP if you have symptoms of asbestosis and think you may have been exposed to asbestos.
+- you have symptoms of asbestosis and think you've been exposed to asbestos

-They may refer you to a specialist in lung diseases for more tests if asbestosis is suspected.
+They may refer you to a specialist in lung diseases for more tests if they think you might have asbestosis.

 Tests may include: